nedrysoft/pingnoo/README.md

 The user interface is simple and allows viewing the stack trace of the leak which is invaluable when figuring out which level of code is responsible for the leak.

-During development of modules, leaks often occur as code changes can be fluet, a tool like deleaker is essential for tracking these and it's a time saver not to worry about leaks during the intial coding phase knowing that you can easily and quickly fix them after development of the feature is complete.
+During development of modules, leaks often occur as code changes can be fluent, a tool like deleaker is essential for tracking these and it's a time saver not to worry about leaks during the initial coding phase knowing that you can easily and quickly fix them after development of the feature is complete.

 #### Unit Tests